thibaultduponchelle/q2a-markdown-editor-latex/README.md

 Disclaimer
 -------------------------------------------------

-This is an improved version of the plugin made by Scott Svivian.
+This is an improved version of the plugin made by **Scott Svivian**.
 [q2a-markdown-editor](https://github.com/svivian/q2a-markdown-editor)

 Thanks to him for this great job :)